Duckov-Custom-Model/DuckovCustomModel/README_EN.md

   - Each sound can be configured with multiple tags (`normal`, `surprise`, `death`)
   - Defaults to `["normal"]` when no tags are specified
   - The same sound file can be used for multiple scenarios
+  - Sound file paths are specified in `Path`, relative to the model bundle folder

 ## Locator Points